-SOPHOMORES Re-Evaluate: You have completed your first year at NBHS.
-Now is a time to review what went well and what areas might need improvement.
+Re-Evaluate You have completed your first year at NBHS.
+This is a time to review what went well and what areas might need improvement.
 From the first day of school strive to do your best -- it will pay off!

 PSAT: You have heard many times that being skilled will be critical for jobs of the future.
 English, Science and Math knowledge will be especially important.
 The more knowledge you have, the greater your choices for college and future careers.
 Taking the PSAT (Preliminary Scholastic Aptitude Test) in October is recommended; you may re-take it your Junior Year to qualify for the National Merit Scholarship Competition, along with taking the SAT I exam.

 No regrets: So often, older students can be heard saying, "I wish I would have studied more and worked harder."
 Avoid this happening to you.
-You only go through high school once.
-Do your best now, so you have fewer regrets later.
-Things to do your Sophomore year:
+You only go through high school once -- do your best so you have fewer regrets later.